Schwaikheim station: History

 In the 1860s, engineers were planning a railway line from Waiblingen to Backnang.
 They worked initially on two proposals.
 The first would have meant a line running via Korb to Winnenden.
-The second proposal was to the extent the line as far as possible through the Rems valley, leaving it near Großheppach to turn to the north.
+The second proposal was to extend the line as far as possible through the Rems valley, leaving it near Großheppach to turn north.
 Ultimately, the decision was made to build a viaduct over the Rems at Neustadt and use the current route, which runs on a lower and more westerly alignment than either of the original proposals.
 Schwaikheim Schultheiß (mayor) Gebhard Friedrich Simon, who at that time sat as a deputy in the Württemberg parliament, campaigned strongly for a rail connection for his home town.

 Some earthworks were necessary in the Schwaikheim district.
-The Royal Württemberg State Railways had to dig a tunnel in order for the railway line to climb from the Erbach valley to Winnenden.
+The Royal Württemberg State Railways had to dig a tunnel for the railway line to climb from the Erbach valley to Winnenden.
 A straight course to the east was created by building a railway embankment over the Lohwiesenbach.

 The station was a kilometre south of Schwaikheim.
 The State Railway asked the local council to build a broad road to the station.
 But this was refused and it built a road that was only as wide as a pedestrian path.

 The station building has been preserved.
 It is a two-storey building with a gable roof that is 15 metres long and nine metres wide.
 The ground floor consists of sandstone and the upper floor is built of brick.
 The ground floor initially had a post office with a telegraph office.